 The Modernist’s adopted the creed “form follows function” which summarised the rejection of the old paradigm (that architecture’s sole purpose was to be beautiful) and elevated the values of a new functional architecture.
 Such was the shift in attitude that beauty was initially given little to no consideration.
 Instead all effort was dedicated to finding a formula for the perfect functional building.
 This very scientific process was articulated well by Le Corbusier who famously said “a house is a machine for living in”.
 However, the function-engineering process relaxed to give a less clinical atmosphere and beauty eventually revealed itself – this time not with decoration but with simplicity.
 It was a new type of beauty expressed perfectly by Mies in the now famous idiom “Less is more”.
 Clean, minimal buildings that had continuous wall surfaces, frameless glass and defined right angles created a product more attractive than the heavily adorned.
 It was not long before the concept became the international standard for beauty.
 Consider the little black dress vs. the ball gown, Picasso’s cubism vs. Matisse’s impressionist portrait, Hans Wegners shell chair vs. the Arts & Crafts furniture of Gustav Stickley and Le Corbusier’s Villa Savoye vs. Gaudi’s Casa Battlo.

-The principles introduced by the modernists shape the architectural process that are still in use today.
-Clients expect their brief to be considered and the design to adapt to the site and environment.
+As modern residential designers in the Northern Beaches we believe the principles introduced by the modernists shape the architectural process that are still in use today.
+Our clients expect their brief to be considered and the design to adapt to the site and environment.
 Clients with an appreciation for design also want their architect or building designer to use their creativity to produce something unique, bespoke and interesting.
 This is the case regardless of the style attempted.

 Modernism has also shaped all contemporary design since it’s perception.
 Today within the contemporary design world there are distinct departures from modernism though the ethos of “less is more” generally remains.